Monsters Inc Logo

 Monsters Inc. Symbol

 The only thing in the cartoon that looks modern is the factory sign, a big blue “M” in a ring.
 Inside it is a white eye with a black pupil.
-This symbol inspired the development team for the cartoon logo.
-It contains the blue inscription “MONSTERS INC.”, the name of the movie comedy, and represents the fictional organization from the Pixar universe.
-Even though all the letters are capitalized, the “M” is noticeably elevated above the line, breaking the visual symmetry.
+This symbol inspired the development team behind the cartoon logo.
+It bears the blue inscription “MONSTERS INC.” the name of the movie, and represents the fictional organization from the Pixar universe.
+Even though all the letters are capitalized, the “M” is noticeably raised above the line, disrupting visual symmetry.

 Font and Colors